AshEdwardsDesign/Litework/README.md

 Litework
 ========

-Litework is a simple and lightweight HTML5/CSS3 framework for creating websites.
+Litework is a simple, lightweight and open source HTML5/CSS3 framework for creating websites.

+<strong>Please note: Litework is not yet ready for a production environment without some tweaking</strong>

 Why Litework?
 ========